 You can break this down by function:

 The basic internet marketing tools you need are Google Analytics and Google Search Console.
 The great news about these is they’re free.
 However, if you want other powerful tools to track your business’s online performance, you’ll need to spend on premium ones such as Ahrefs and SEMRush.
 Tools like this can cost you around $99 to $1000 every month.

 Email marketing tools

-Promotions, updates about your services, or any form of communication that drives conversion – you’ll need email marketing for these.
+Promotions, updates about your services, or any form of communication that drives conversion – you’ll need an email marketing service for these.
 Email marketing tools can cost around $10 to $200 per month, depending on the features and bulk of email marketing work you want to cover.

 Keyword research, website audit, link building, on-page optimization – name it, and you’ll find an SEO tool out there for a specific function.
 Some you can get for free, but others you’ll need to add to your marketing budget to get premium access to different features.

 If you’ll be doing your digital marketing in-house, a portion of your budget will go into subscription plans for some of these tools.
 However, if you outsource the work to a digital marketing company, you don’t need to subscribe to these tools because they’re likely already using most of these tools.